Showing posts with label skincare. Show all posts

 So much!
 The fact that society has strayed so far from our roots and is now eating food that are harmful to our health.
 Now food has become marketable poison that contains pesticides, chemical additives, and man-made junk.

 Secondly, society’s addiction to sugar and getting children addicted to it at a young age.
-In America they allow for baby formula to contain high amounts of prednisone sugar.
+In America they allow for baby formula to contain high amounts of tadalafil sugar.
 Advertising directed towards children portrays a colorful “happy” experience.
 What kid wouldn’t want that experience?
 Or to have candy, cereal, and fast food with cartoon characters all over them?
 Sugar is more addictive than cocaine.
 If it’s not acceptable to be addicted to cocaine in our society, why is it ok to allow our children to become addicted to sugar?

 Thirdly, that we are allowing mass-production of animals in inhumane and unnatural ways to be consumed in glutinous amounts.
 I’m not against people eating meat, I just believe that the animals need to eat their natural diet, to be grass-fed and not caged in, fed hormones, grains, GMO corn and injected with antibiotics.